How to Become an Internal Controls Manager and Analyst

 To be an internal controller or analyst, you need experience in financial reporting, auditing, and analysis.
 You also need skills in procurement, cash flow, debt, tax returns, and accounting.

-In smaller companies, the CEO, founder, or sole employee usually handles internal controls.
+In smaller companies, the CEO, founder, or a single employee typically handles internal controls.
 This is because there isn’t enough need for an internal audit function.

-The larger the company, the more that other leading financial figures—CFOs and COOs—have to take responsibility.
-In most cases, a board of directors decides who is in charge of internal controls and audit trials.
+The larger the company, the more that other leading financial figures—such as CFOs and COOs—have to take responsibility.
+In most cases, a board of directors determines who is responsible for internal controls and audit trails.

 If you have experience as an internal controller or with internal controls, it can be helpful for auditing or finance management.